M0niqa/JDBC/README.md

 # JDBC
-School homework - application which stores data in a relational database with JDBC.
+School project - application which stores data in a relational database with JDBC.